mihaigalos/Drivers/AVR/Software_UART/README.md

 Own C implementation (assembler-optimized) Software UART (send and receive) for the AVR.
 Easily customizable through the include header.

-Send tested successfully on an AtTiny85 at:
+Send and receive tested successfully on an AtTiny85 at:
   * 9600bps     8N1 big endian (lsb-first) @ 1, 2, 4 and 8Mhz.
   * 115200 bps  8N1 @ 8Mhz.
   * 230400 bps  8N1 @ 16Mhz.